MLo7Ghinsan/MLo7_Diff-SVC_models/README.md

 ### Permissions

-render and upload results: `allowed`
+render and share results: `allowed`

 used for pretraining: `allowed`